BladeScraper-Designs/Azure-TTS-FrSky/README.md

 6. Enter the ShortName voice you want to use.
 If you do not, press enter and it will default to en-US-GuyNeural.
 If you are generating in a language other than English, the default is still the same, so you'll have to pick one.
 The entry is case sensitive.
 ![image](https://github.com/BladeScraper-Designs/Azure-TTS-FrSky/assets/40482965/b70136b0-51df-491c-ac21-6d0fb3469d2a)

 7. If the voice you chose has different styles available, it will list those and ask you to choose.
-Press Enter to skip (and keep a the defualt neutral tone), or pick one from the list.
+Press Enter to skip (and keep the defualt neutral tone), or pick one from the list.
 ![image](https://github.com/BladeScraper-Designs/Azure-TTS-FrSky/assets/40482965/d610bcae-2488-465e-8f4b-04424e9cefae)

 8. It will then ask you for the speed multiplier.
 This is pretty self explanatory.
 I typically choose 1.25 as it speeds up the voice just a tad, but feel free to experiment and see what works best for you.